lolilovers/azurin/docs/CSP/README.md

 # Content Security Policy Builder

-CSPBuilder is a fork of ParagonIE CSP Builder
+CSPBuilder is a fork of paragonie/csp-builder

 ## Build a Content Security Policy header from a JSON configuration file